grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 A few seconds passed and another ping rang out.

-"They've lost us."
+"They have lost us."
 Said Hemi.
-"Now they're searching."
+"Now they are searching."

 The gaps between the pings became a few seconds, with no regular intervals.

 "Cassandra, can you tell what they're doing?"

-"They've got their motors going --- pretty loud."
-Cassandra listened for another second as a ping passed through them. " They're moving at a good clip...
+"They've got their motors going --- pretty fucking loud."
+Cassandra listened for another second as a ping passed through them.
+"They're moving at a good clip...
 It sounds like they're starting to turn in a circle?"

 "Starting a search pattern."
 Said Hemi.

 "And they're moving quickly and loudly because they are relying on active sonar.
-I think I might go so far as to describe it as somewhat desperate in character too.
-They've definitely lost us."
+I think I might go so far as to describe it as somewhat fucking desperate in character too.
+They've definitely fucking lost us."
 Percy added.

-"So, when do we make our move?
+"So when do we make our move?
 Can we sneak away?"
 Asked Hemi.

-"Go down to navigation and start tracking them from their pings.
+"Go down to navigation and start tracking them from their fucking pings.
 We'll move when they are furthest from us."

-"Alright."
+"OK."
 Hemi moved down to the navigation table.
 For the next 15 minutes every time he heard a ping from the sub with the ram he looked at the ranging equipment on the sonar and marked down the searching sub's precise location on the chart.
 Some of his dots were wildly off in random directions because the deep scattering layer was interfering with the ranging equipment.
-But they sub with the ram sent out so many active pings that Hemi was able to chart a precise course of their movement.
-It was a circle that began where the _Prospect_ had dropped through the deep scattering layer, and turned in a long 3 mile arc away from that point.
+But the sub with the ram sent out so many active pings that Hemi was able to chart a accurate course of their movement.
+It was a circle that began where the _Prospect_ had dropped through the deep scattering layer, and turned in a miles-long arc away from that point.

 "Percy."
 Hemi called up to the control room as the latest ping showed their pursuers at nearly 5 nautical miles away.
 "It looks like they are at the apogee of their search arc.
 Now might be a good time to move."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### They run under the scattering layer)